Pregnancy and maternity and the Equality Act 2010

 The service provider must reasonably believe there’s a risk to your health and safety if the service was provided to you.
 And it’s only lawful if they would also treat someone with other physical conditions (for example, someone with a back condition) differently for health and safety reasons.

 If you are pregnant, you and your manager will need, early in the pregnancy, to review together:

 - the health and safety risk assessment for your work and workplace; and

 - how you may be affected while you are pregnant or breast-feeding.

-The College has a form to help you do this:
+The University has a form to help you do this:

 Shared Parental Leave

 You and your partner may be able to get Shared Parental Leave (SPL) and Statutory Shared Parental Pay (ShPP) if you’re having a baby or adopting a child.